-There trains run on different gauge systems (Iberic, Metric and International) but also on diverging power supplies what is money and time extensive.
+In Spain trains run on different gauge systems (Iberic, Metric and International) but also on diverging power supplies, which is money and time extensive.
 A big handicap for rail freight transport is the change of gauge on the border to France.
-However here are projects existing for new bogies/axles that can be used flexibly on different gauge systems.
+However there are projects existing for new bogies/axles that can be used flexibly on different gauge systems.